riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Click on the coloured box under **Background** and enter the desired colour hex code.

-`// todo: add image of changing colour in vectr`
+`// todo: add image of changing colour in figma`

 ### Adding Images